codeforeurope/i18n-me/README.md

 _(We will also be using this challenge to get a first indication of interesting projects in Europe.)_

-## The Rules

-The only rule is that you actually do something ;-)

-This activity starts on January 1st 2017 and ends February 1st 2017.

 ## Participating

 Sign up for this repository.
 You can ask for access by creating an [issue](../../issues/new).
 This issue should have one of the following:

   * A project you would like to propose (and/or)
   * If you would like to participate in i18n-me helping out coding

+## The Rules

+The only rule is that you help translating at least one project to another language :)

+This activity starts on January 1st 2017 and ends February 1st 2017.

 ## Resources